Hebrews

 b) Let us compare our situation with the situation that Jesus faced, v3.
 Therefore, "let us fix our eyes on Jesus."
 The Christian athlete needs to focus on the outstanding performance of Jesus.
 Jesus' life shows us how we can run the race of faith; he is the supreme inspirer of faith.
 "Consider him", therefore, the one who "endured such opposition from sinful men" and did so trusting God.
 We must let the example of Jesus' life inspire us in our life of faith, so that we "will not grow weary and lose heart" in the day-to-day grind of living for God in a world falling apart.

 ton ... uJpomemenhkota (uJpomenw) perf. part. "him who endured" - the one having endured.
-The participle serves as a substantive, while the perfect tense indicates that Christ endured and endures.
+The participle serves as a substantive, object of the imperative verb "to consider".
+The perfect tense may indicate that Christ endured and endures, but more likely stative, the permanent nature of the example.

-toiauthn "such" - such a one.
+toiauthn pro. "such" - such.
+The pronoun serves as an adjective limiting / modifying the noun "opposition".
 Expressing a quality, unlike v1 which expresses quantity.

-antilogian (a) "opposition" - controversy, hostility, speaking against.
+antilogian (a) "opposition" - controversy, hostility, speaking against, opposition.
+Accusative direct object of the participle "having endured".
 "Think about how much those sinners who hated him caused him to suffer", TH.

-eiV "-" - against [himself].
-The preposition here expresses disadvantage; "let your minds dwell on him who has borne up patiently with so much hostility against himself on the part of sinful men", Cassirer.
+eiV "-" - into = against [himself].
+The preposition here expresses disadvantage, opposition; "let your minds dwell on him who has borne up patiently with so much hostility against himself on the part of sinful men", Cassirer.
+Note that the singular eJauton, "himself", is not as well attested as the plural eJautouV, "themselves".
+"Themselves" makes no sense, although Lane has tried to make it fit, see p416-7.

-iJna + subj. "so that [you will not grow weary]" - that [you may not be weary].
+iJna + subj. "so that" - that [you may not be weary].
 Introducing a purpose clause, "in order that", or hypothetical result, "so that".

 taiV yucaiV (h) "-" - in the souls [of you].
 The dative is adverbial, reference / respect; "with respect to your souls."
 The sense is "in your very being".
 Most likely "lose heart in your souls", rather than "grow weary in your souls".
 "So, don't let yourselves become discouraged and give up", TEV.